dduyg/146/README.md

 Vaporscape Gallery is a dynamic web gallery that provides a smooth, engaging experience that continually refreshes its visual content.

-> - Handle image load errors by replacing them with local fallback images.

--  and falls back to locally stored images if the API fails or an image can't be loaded, ensuring a continuous and engaging visual experience.
+-  , ensuring a continuous and engaging visual experience.

 <hr>

 ## How it works:
 - On page load, the `fetchImages` function generates 5 image elements with random positions.
 - If an image from Unsplash fails to load, it is replaced by a randomly chosen fallback image from the "local/" folder.

-1. **Loading Images**: On page load, the application fetches 5 random vaporwave images from Unsplash.
+1. On page load, the application fetches 5 random vaporwave images from Unsplash.
 If an image fails to load, a local fallback image is used.
-2. **Random Positioning**: The images are positioned randomly within the browser window, giving a unique look every time.
+2. The images are positioned randomly within the browser window, giving a unique look every time.

 ## Technical Background
 The core logic for fetching images, handling errors, positioning images, and managing interactions is contained in `app.js`.